gi-no/blog_mean_stack/article3.en.md

 ```

 #### Editing question showing HTML file
-On question showing HTML file, output question titile and contents.
+On question showing HTML file, output question title and contents.
 We refer "$scope.question" variable set on controller as "question".